It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

 Caladium Candidum is a generously growing tuber plant.

 They would produce large heart-shaped leaves white in color with dark green veins.
-The mature Candidum may produce two or three arum-type flowers in green, pink, and red.
+The mature Candidum may produce two or three arum-type green, pink, and red flowers.

 However, it is good to prevent blossoms by pruning the buds to encourage healthy foliage growth.

-When leaves first appear, water the plant to moist the soil.
+When leaves first appear, water the plant to moisten the soil.
 Being a seasonal plant, you would only notice foliage growth in spring.

 Unless you live in USDA Zone 9-11, consider growing them as an annual plant.

-Dig up the plant after the growing season and store the tuber in a warm place.
+Dig up the plant after the growing season and store the tuber warmly.